nareshbhatia/react-learning-resources/docs/coding-conventions-and-patterns.md

 Note: Stop using `React.FC` and `React.FunctionComponent`.
 React 18 removed the implicit children property in these types.
 Use the above construct instead.

+- It is customary to NOT specify the return type of a component and simply rely on type inference.
+Technically it could be `React.ReactElement` or even wider such as `JSX.Element`, but better to let TypeScript infer it than mistakenly typing it too wide.

 **References**